YOU ARE EXPLORING

 - A completed ERAS application

-- 1 letter of recommendation from the chair of the Department of Internal Medicine or director of the Internal Medicine Clerkship
+- One letter of recommendation from the chair of the Department of Internal Medicine or director of the Internal Medicine Clerkship

-- Recommendations from research mentors will be accepted in addition to this requirement but will not substitute for a clinical supervisor recommendation
+- Two letters of recommendation from core clinical supervisors.
+Recommendations from research mentors are accepted in addition to this requirement but do not substitute for a clinical supervisor recommendation.
+Personal character references from clergy, personal physicians, etc. are not considered

 - Letter from the Dean